FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-control.md

 ---
 {
-    "description": "Master the ui-control widget in Node-RED Dashboard 2.0 to manage dashboard states and data flows.", "events": [
+    "description": "Dynamically control elements on your dashboard through ui-control for Node-RED Dashboard 2.0.", "events": [
         {
             "event": "$pageview",